 The pre-Master's programme includes a maximum of 30 EC and takes one semester to complete.
-An academic year at University of Amsterdam is divided in two semesters: semester I (Sept-Jan) and semester II (Feb-Aug).
+An academic year at University of Amsterdam is divided in two semesters: semester 1 (September-January) and semester 2 (February-August).
 After completion of your pre-Master's programme, the earliest official start of the Master’s programme is the next semester.

-You may be required to complete one, two, three or all four of the following courses of the pre-Master's programme:
+You may be required to complete one, two or all three of the following courses of the pre-Master's programme:

 When you have a broad background in social behavioural science theories, but you do not yet meet all our admission requirements you may be given the option to complete the Online Foundations of Communication Science.
 The online course is an intensive 2 week introduction course in the area of Communication Science and can be followed at home via online clips.
 The online course takes place in the month prior to the intended start of the Master’s programme (August or January).

 For pre-Master’s programmes, you will pay tuition fees per course (each course consists of a number of EC credits).
-The tuition fees for this are not usually calculated until August.
-Read more on the tuition fee for the pre-Master’s programme here.
-More information about the retake policy and additional costs can be found below.
+The tuition fees will be calculated after we receive certified copies of your previous degree and final transcript.
+Read more about the tuition fee for the pre-Master’s programme.

-Per September 2023, it is not possible to retake courses in the pre-Master’s programme.
-This means that when you start your pre-Master’s per September 2023, you must successfully complete the pre-Master’s programme within one semester.
-Students who do not complete their pre-Master’s programme within one semester are not admissible for the (Research) Master’s in Communication Science and will be rejected for the (Research) Master’s programme.
+It is not possible to retake courses in the pre-Master’s programme.
+This means that you must successfully complete the pre-Master’s programme within one semester.
+If you do not complete your pre-Master’s programme within one semester, you are not admissible for the (Research) Master’s in Communication Science and will be rejected for the (Research) Master’s programme.